EU Customs Procedures: The 5 Main Options for Importers

 Inward processing

 For example, a textile manufacturer might import fabric from Turkey, make garments in Portugal, and export them to the United States.
-Under inward processing, no EU duty is paid on the Turkish fabric because the finished goods aren't entering the EU market.
+No EU duty is paid on the Turkish fabric because the finished goods aren't entering the EU market.

 Transit procedures

-Transit procedures allow goods to move between two points in the EU (or between the EU and certain neighbouring countries) without being subject to customs duties at intermediate points.
+Transit procedures allow goods to move between two points in the EU without being subject to customs duties at intermediate points.
+They are managed through the NCTS (New Computerised Transit System), which operates across all EU member states and several neighbouring countries.
 The two main types are:

 T2 (internal transit) — for EU goods moving through non-EU territory.
 For example, goods moving from France to Italy through Switzerland would use T2 to maintain their EU status.